Agronomist

 Description

 Under the supervision of the County Conservationist, this Agronomist will provide outreach and support for farmers to implement cover crops, no-till, and low disturbance manure applications (LDMA) in the Eldorado Marsh and Fond du Lac River Watershed areas of Fond du Lac County.
 Funding for additional conservation practices may be also become available during the project period.
 This position is currently funded by a 3-year Great Lakes Restoration Initiative grant that is scheduled to end March 31st, 2026, however potential future funding may extend this project.
-Examples of Duties

 The goals of this Agronomist position are: